litedragondev/dennys-umbrel-app-store/denny-koel/README.md

 ## 2. Open the Terminal
 Go to:
-`Koel → Troubleshoot → Terminal → App`
+`Settings → Advanced Settings → Terminal → App`

 ## 3. Run the Setup Command
 In the terminal, run the following command: